STOL-AMS/TO-22-Merge-Coordination/README.md

 There won't be any further updates on this project.

-Retention: this project will remain publicly accessible for a minimum of five years (until at least 06/15/2025).
+Retention: this project will remain publicly accessible for a minimum of five years (until at least 08/03/2025).

-#### Release 1.0.0 (June 25, 2020)
+#### Release 1.0.0 (August 3, 2020)
 - Initial release

 ## Getting Started